 - ½ cup whole milk

-- Cream together the sugar, salt, and shortening on medium-high speed in an electric mixer with a paddle attachment.
+- Cream together the sugar, salt, and butter on medium-high speed in an electric mixer with a paddle attachment.

 - Whip in the egg and lemon extract until smooth.
 Then add the flour, yeast and milk.
 Mix on low speed until the dough forms a ball.
 Switch to the dough hook and increase the speed to medium, mixing for approximately 10 minutes, or until the dough is silky and supple.
 You may have to add a little flour or water while mixing to achieve this texture.
 The dough should pass the windowpane test or register 77-81 degrees.
 Lightly oil a large bowl and transfer the dough to the bowl, rolling ti around to coat it with oil. cover the bowl with plastic wrap.